koenidv/koenidv.de/src/content/projects/SPHplanner.md

 ---
 title: "Schulportal App"
 description: "The perfect companion for your life with Schulportal Hessen."
+longDescription: "Native Android app for students to manage timetables and homework, chat with teachers, and much more."
 image: "sphplanner.webp"
 link: "https://github.com/koenidv/sph-planner"
 tags: ["600+ Users", "Android", "Kotlin"  , "reverse-eng"]